lexnederbragt/MBV3070-H19/lab/1_Data_Types.md

 # Python 1: Data Types: Lists, Sequence methods and Dictionaries

-* * * * *

-**Written by Karin Lagesen, modifed by Lex Nederbragt**

-Note: we are using the interactive shell here, as in the previous exercise.

-Note: if you want to repeat something that you have already typed in, try the arrow buttons on your keyboard.

 One of the useful features of Python are its compound data types.
 The main two are lists and dictionaries.

 ## Lists